 The Mackinaw Straits Raptor Watch inventories these birds as well as waterfowl as they migrate and promotes their observation to the public.
 To see our work, along with photos and migrating numbers, visit our website at www.MackinacRaptorWatch.org.

 Interpreters will be on hand all day to help you spot and identify the birds and share stories about them.
 There is no charge for this activity.

 Kathy Bricker began attending Toledo Star and Sky Study Group monthly meetings when she was 9 years old.
 Although she pursued careers in biology, land conservation, and non-profit management and development rather than astronomy, she has shared her knowledge about constellations with many

 groups since retiring to northern Michigan in 2006.
 A past president of both Petoskey Regional and Straits Area Audubon Societies, she serves as Secretary of Mackinac Straits Raptor Watch and presents programs to groups around Michigan about its work.

-Gene Jacobs owns a consulting firm, Raptor Services and the Linwood Springs Research Station near Stevens Point, Wisconsin.
+Eugene Jacobs owns a consulting firm, Raptor Services and the Linwood Springs Research Station near Stevens Point, Wisconsin.
 He offers bird survey services on the effects of transmission lines, pipelines, wind energy, and other projects.
 Gene conducts long-term research studies and has published at least 14 papers on several birds of prey, working with Project SNOWStorm, the Wisconsin Department of Transportation and others.
 He teaches extensively, including the “Introduction to Raptor Field Techniques Workshop” and received the Lifetime Achievement Award for Citizen-based Monitoring from the Wisconsin Department of Natural Resources.
 Gene attended the University of Wisconsin at Stevens Point.